Skip to Content

 11. Camino a Fisterra – the historic end of the Camino de Santiago trail

-• Camino a Fisterra type of pilgrim: who want to see ‘the End of the World’
+Camino a Fisterra type of pilgrim: anyone who wants to hike to ‘the End of the World’

 Camino a Finisterre is the final leg of Camino de Santiago that starts in Santiago de Compostela.